mintos5/fiitap/PacketConverter/README.md

 Avalaible also here: https://github.com/mintos5/PacketConverter

 **Instalation**
+1. Install lora_gateway in /opt/fiitap/lora_gateway
+2. Move files to /opt/fiitap/PacketConverter

-Run ./install.sh script with or without parameters
+3. Run ./install.sh as root (sudo) script with or without parameters
+* without parameter install to local folder.
-* daemon = install systemd service (run as root)
+* daemon = install systemd service.
-* clear = remove all instal files (run as root)
+* clear = remove all instaled files.
-* without parameter install to local folder (root permission not needed)

 **How to use**